EFT meets CFT: Multiloop renormalization of higher-dimensional operators in general $\phi^4$ theories: Applications to CFT: Tensor structures

 \subsection{Direct-product theories}

 Direct-product theories (as the name implies) have group theory that is determined by the product of the involved groups.
 However, there is an important subtlety, which we will now explain.
 When referring to direct-product theories, we will mod out some subgroup from the product of groups we are considering.
 For example, if we consider a fundamental field $\phi_{ar}$, where the first index $a$ transforms in the vector representation of some group $O(m)$ and the second index $r$ transforms in the vector of some group $O(n)$, the correct symmetry of the resulting fixed-point is $G=O(m)\times O(n)/\Z_2$.
-This is because the $\Z_2$ subgroups in both factors act (identically) as $\phi_{ar} \rightarrow -\phi_{ar}$.
-Hence, if we do not mod out a factor of $\Z_2$ we are overcounting.
+This is because the $\Z_2$ subgroups in both factors act (identically) as $\phi_{ar} \rightarrow -\phi_{ar}$, resulting in an overcounting.
 This is different from the multi-mass theories which will be discussed later, where $G=O(m)\times O(n)$ (without the modded out $\Z_2$).
 In these the $O(m)$ index is carried by a field $\phi_a$, and the $O(n)$ index is carried by a separate field $\tilde{\phi}_i$.

 Direct product theories have received a large amount of attention in the conformal bootstrap; see e.g. \cite{Nakayama:2014lva,Nakayama:2014sba,Henriksson:2020fqi,Dowens:2020cua,Reehorst:2024vyq,Kousvos:2022ewl} and references therein.